jubaan/RockstarG5-Evaluation-Week1/README.md

 <p align="center">
   <h2 align="center">Rockstar G5 | w1 - Evaluation</h2>
   <p align="center">
-    This repository is the part of the evaluations at Enroute Rockstar G5 apprenticeship program (Nov 2020).
+    This repository is part of the evaluations at Enroute Rockstar G5 apprenticeship program (Nov 2020).
 The instructor for the first week was Javier Zepeda a Java Developer at Enroute Systems.
     <a href="https://github.com/jubaan/RockstarG5-Evaluation-Week1"><strong>Explore the docs »</strong></a>